scottx611x/CSCI-S-40/Lecture/Lectures.md

     - The CA confirms that the public key is coming from Bob and then digitally signs a Certificate that includes Bob's public key and some extra info
     - The CA sends this certificate back to Bob
     - Alice now wants to send a secret message over to Bob
+    - Bob sends his certificate over to alice (which includes his public key info and has been digitally signed)
+    - Alice uses the Public key of the CA (which she has had from the begining)